SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 |ASP.NET Core|`Steeltoe.CloudFoundry.Connector.EF6Core`|Includes base.
 Adds Entity Framework 6 with Microsoft Dependency Injection.|
 |ASP.NET Core|`Steeltoe.CloudFoundry.Connector.EFCore`|Includes base.
 Adds Entity Framework Core with Microsoft Dependency Injection|

-To add any NuGet package, use the Nuget package manager tools or (with .NET Core applications only) directly add the appropriate package to your project by using the a `PackageReference`, as shown in the following listing:
+To add any NuGet package, use the package manager tools or (with .NET Core applications only) directly add the appropriate package to your project by using the a `PackageReference`, as shown in the following listing:

 ```xml
 <ItemGroup>